Learn languages with native speakers in conversation sessions that offer hope to refugees who have lost everything.

 The language school provides conversation sessions, translation and cultural exchange services delivered by individuals who’ve been forced to leave their homes; providing them access to income at times where they might otherwise be cut off from the traditional economy in their temporary homes.

 NaTakallam pairs displaced persons with learners around the world for language practice over Skype, offering award-winning, high-quality language learning programs delivered by refugees, for all levels of Arabic, French, Persian and Spanish, as well as professional translation services to individuals and organisations worldwide.

-The platform offers affordable, flexible, tailored language practice with native speakers for language learners while also providing a valuable income source to displaced people in Lebanon, Argentina, Turkey, Yemen, Iraq, Burundi, Egypt, France, Brazil, Italy and Germany, plus other countries.
+The platform offers affordable, flexible, tailored language practice with native speakers for language learners while also providing a valuable income source to displaced people in Lebanon, Argentina, Turkey, Yemen, Iraq, Burundi, Egypt, France, Brazil, Italy and Germany, and more.

 Lebanon has become home to about 1.5 million Syrian refugees and it’s estimated that almost all of those working in the country do so for low wages and in exploitative conditions.
 At NaTakallam, language is life-saving.
 It is a way for refugees to support themselves and their families.

 Set up in July 2015, there were initially just six teachers for around 25 students.
 Quickly garnering recognition for its work, this small operation is taking its place in a community of voices thinking differently about how to support refugees.

 Thousands of students in 100+ schools worldwide have used NaTakallam for powerful, empathy-building sessions, and NaTakallam partners with universities to bring real-life conversations, language learning and cultural exchange to the classrooms.